 Treat Anemia Using Herbal Home Remedies

 Feeling dizzy, nauseated or clammy?
-If you notice you are pale and feel shortness of breath, rapid heartbeat, weakness and/or pain in the chest, you may need to see a doctor because you could be suffering from anemia.
+If you notice you're paler than usual, and you feel a shortness of breath, rapid heartbeat, weakness or pain in the chest, you may need to see a doctor because you could be suffering from anemia.

-Anemia is a common reason for fainting spells and can be dangerous, especially if it causes you to hit your head on the hard floor or other objects.
-It is a medical condition in which the blood doesn't have enough red blood cells (RBC) or erythrocytes to bring oxygen to the cells.
+Anemia is a common reason for fainting spells and can be dangerous, especially if it causes you to hit your head as you're collapsing to the floor.
+Anemia is a medical condition that occurs when the blood doesn't have enough red blood cells (RBC) or erythrocytes to bring oxygen to the cells.
 The condition is directly caused by inadequate iron in the blood, which can be a result of malnutrition, poor diet, pregnancy, and/or menstruation.

 - 1 Typical Causes of Anemia

-- 2 Natural Herbal Remedies to Get Battle and Prevent Anemia
+- 2 Natural Herbal Remedies Battle and Prevent Anemia

 - 8 Comments